 Do you enjoy math and working with numbers?
 Do you have a desire to work with youth?
 Share your love of mathematics by becoming a certified high school math teacher.
-Since mathematics is a core subject, math teachers are always in demand and SBU will prepare you with both the mathematics and teaching skills you need to be a successful educator.
+Since mathematics is a core subject, math teachers are always in demand.
+SBU's math education degree will prepare you with the mathematics and teaching skills you need to become a math teacher.

-School districts look to hire our graduates, as proven by the 100% job placement rate mathematics education graduates seeking teaching positions have consistently maintained.
+School districts look to hire our math education graduates, as proven by the 100% job placement rate mathematics education graduates seeking teaching positions have consistently maintained.

-As a mathematics education major, you will take a course from the Strait Center, Mathematics Through the Eyes of Faith, and will have the option to add a second major in Integration of Science and Christian Faith by taking the other Strait Center courses, including Methods of Biblical Interpretation, Philosophical Foundations for a Christian Worldview, and History and Philosophy of Science and Technology.
+To become a math teacher, you will take a course from the Strait Center, Mathematics Through the Eyes of Faith.
+You also have the option to add a second major in Integration of Science and Christian Faith by taking the other Strait Center courses, including Methods of Biblical Interpretation, Philosophical Foundations for a Christian Worldview, and History and Philosophy of Science and Technology.

 The mathematics courses I took at SBU provided me with the foundational knowledge and techniques necessary to succeed in graduate-level programs.
 My education coursework and field experiences prepared me to enter a classroom with the confidence that I could help students at all levels understand mathematics.

-As a mathematics education major, you are encouraged to join SBU's chapter of Student Missouri State Teachers Association (SMSTA) to benefit from professional development and networking opportunities as you prepare for your future teaching career.
+While pursuing a math education degree, you are encouraged to join SBU's chapter of Student Missouri State Teachers Association (SMSTA) to benefit from professional development and networking opportunities as you prepare for your future teaching career.

 |MAT 1195||Calculus I||5|